Second group of Hamas-held hostages released after hours-long delay; Gaza cease-fire holds

 The cease-fire, which took effect Friday morning after frantic diplomatic efforts, calls for a pause in the fighting and the release of some 50 Hamas-held hostages, all women and children, over the course of four days.
 In exchange, 150 Palestinian women and children held in Israel would also be released.

 Prior to Friday's cease-fire, Israel estimated that there were about 240 hostages still being held by Hamas.
-Officials did not indicate Saturday approximately how many are still being held captive.
+It's unclear how many are still believed to be in Gaza.

 The cease-fire agreement allows for hundreds of aid trucks to enter the devastated Gaza Strip.
 The United Nations said that 200 trucks carrying humanitarian aid — including food, water and medical supplies — crossed into southern Gaza from Egypt via the Rafah crossing Friday in the hours after the cease-fire began.
 Four trucks of fuel and four tanks of cooking gas were also delivered into Gaza, the U.N said.